isl-org/Open3D/docs/compilation.rst

 =====================

-You may want to build Open3D from source if you are developing Open3D, want to get the latest features in the ``master`` branch, or if your OS or Python versions are not covered by Open3D's pre-built Python packages from PyPI and Conda.
+You may want to build Open3D from source if you are developing Open3D, want to get the latest features in the ``master`` branch, or if the OS or Python versions are not covered by Open3D's pre-built Python packages from PyPI and Conda.

-This guide gets you started compiling Open3D from source.
-The basic tools you need are `git <https://git-scm.com/>`_, `CMake <https://cmake.org/>`_, and **a non-ancient C++ compiler** that supports C++11, such as gcc 4.8+, Visual Studio 2015 update 3+, or XCode 8.0+.
-If you want to install the Python binding, make sure you have Python 2.7 or 3.5+ installed.
+The basic tools needed are `git <https://git-scm.com/>`_, `CMake <https://cmake.org/>`_, and **a non-ancient C++ compiler** that supports C++11, such as gcc 4.8+, Visual Studio 2015 update 3+, or XCode 8.0+.
+If Python binding is needed, make sure Python 2.7 or 3.5+ is installed.

 Download source code from the `repository <https://github.com/IntelVCL/Open3D>`_.